See link for 2002 information on The Bigelow Plantation and Floral Bluff for 2003

 cemetery on Floral Bluff.
 My cousin Janis Pahnke passed some info

-Bigelow descendant, I'm not one of the Jacksonville Bigelow set.
+distant Bigelow descendant, I'm not one of the Jacksonville Bigelow

-Cousin Janis is a "double" Bigelow through her grandfather and grandmother,
+set.
+Cousin Janis is a "double" Bigelow through her grandfather

-in August, 1941.
-My older brothers and sister recall much more
+August, 1941.
+My older brothers and sister recall much more about

-about the Bigelow plantation than I do, but I very clearly recall it
+the Bigelow plantation than I do, but I very clearly recall it burning

 up, but not much.

-so we have some old documents pertaining to it that peripherally show
+have some old documents pertaining to it that peripherally show the

 is one I recall.
 The Dixon family members buried in the cemetery